Angel-of-Dev/b-reshit/dcc/orbital-dynamics/index.md

 double ReferenceDensity = 5500;
 ```

 Those definitions allow us to simplify initial configuration of the model.
-Planet's properties are now:
+Planet's properties are simple:

 ```csharp
 ReferencePlanet = new CelestialBodyOptions